 This is the most straightforward method.
 It’s also the most labor-intensive.
 Simply put, you’re going to string ethernet upstairs.
 The concept is simple, but in practice, it’s not always so easy.
 Ideally, you’ll want to run the cables behind the drywall and potentially through the attic (once upstairs).
 In order to do this, you’ll need a few hundred feet of ethernet cable.

 The good news is that you can get bulk rolls of ethernet at major hardware stores, and it’s surprisingly affordable.
 The bad news is that you’ll have to learn to crimp the cables yourself.
-At those same hardware stores, you can get a simple crimping kit.
+It’s not too difficult and if you’ve ever replaced your own outlets or switches you should be familiar.
+You can get a simple crimping kit at a hardware store or Amazon like this one.
 It comes with instructions.
 This video will get you setup:

 Choosing an ethernet cable